Pooja-Pawar7198/MavenProject/README.md

 - junit Testing *(Unit Testing is done using junit)*
 - Tomcat *(Project will be run locally over the tomcat server)*

+## Requirements
+For building and running the application you need:
+- JDK 1.8
+- Eclipse
+- MySql

 ## Static Pages and other Sections
 - Home Page with Good UI
 - Home page will contain an javascript images annimation.